useforgefitness/forgefitness-privacy/index.md

 no access to them.

-If a future version adds optional iCloud sync between your own devices, your data would sync through your private iCloud account ‚Äî still never visible to us ‚Äî and this policy will be updated to describe it before that feature ships.
+If a future version adds optional iCloud sync between your own devices, your data would sync through your private iCloud account — still never visible to us — and this policy will be updated to describe it before that feature ships.

 ## Notifications